A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Background

-Let $G=(V,E)$ denote a graph which represents a network.
-It has the vertex set $V=\{1,2,\ldots,N\} = [N]$ and edge set $E=\{(i,j): i\in V, j\in V, i\neq j\}$. $N$ is the number of nodes in the network and the number of edges is given by $|E|$.
-SBM is one of the most popular probabilistic generative models for networks \parencite{holland1983stochastic}.
-It has an inherent block structure, where block membership is determined solely by the latent vector.
-We start with the following definition of SBM.
+The stochastic block model (SBM) \parencite{holland1983stochastic} has been established as one of the most popular probabilistic generative models for networks.
+It has an inherent block structure, where block (community / cluster) membership is determined solely by a latent vector.
+The model is defined as follows.